etases/EduBlock.Report/Design.md

 | SUBJECTID       | bigint           |      |        | x        |      | Defined in the system's config     |
 | UPDATECOMPLETE  | boolean          |      |        | x        |      | Used internally by student updater |

+: Attributes of the Record Entry table {#tbl-database-record-entry}

 #### Pending Record Entry

 | Field Name      | Type             | Size | Unique | Not Null | Flag | Notes                          |